Cinnamon Protein & Fiber Breakfast Bars

-So I created my own formula for making protein bars and ever since, there’s been a plethora of protein bar recipes online that follow my method of 1) mixing a batter, b) moulding the batter into bars, and 3) and coating the bars in melted chocolate (here’s a video of me making them).
+So I created my own formula for making protein bars and ever since, there’s been a plethora of protein bar recipes online that follow my method of 1) mixing a batter, b) moulding the batter into bars, and 3) and coating the bars in melted chocolate).
 It makes me happy that so many people have taken up my technique!
 Because I think they’re delicious: soft and creamy in the center, with a layer of chocolate, and a violent punch of sweet nommmm to the system.

 But today I want to introduce you to another kind of bar: a Protein & Fiber Bar.
 It’s a gluten-free ‘cereal bar’ and it’s uncoated.
 It’s baked but it’s not cakey.
 It’s cereal-ish.
 But, like I said, gluten-free.
 It’s a bar comprised of primarily fiber and protein.
 It’s a bar akin to the wholegrain breakfast bars one sees out there but, well, without any grains.

 1/2 cup Cinnamon Roll Protein (is this the tastiest protein bar on earth?)

 1 cup milk (I used carton coconut milk but almond, rice, or hemp milk would be lovely here too)

 1. Blended together and baked at 160 C (320 F) in a small (silicone) brownie pan until the mixture has cooked through and your knife comes out clean (around 30-35 minutes)

 2. When the bars are done, remove them from the oven and cut them into four bars (or however many pieces you want).